 Moore's law does not apply to analog ICs.
-This is because the die area required for an analog IC (e.g. an op-amp) is determined by factors such as its voltage and power rating rather than by the minimum transitor size.
+This is because the die area required for an analog IC (e.g. an op-amp) is determined by factors such as its voltage and power rating rather than by the minimum transistor size.

 The steady decline in the cost of digital relative to analog electronics has resulted in modern electronic devices implementing almost all functionality using digital rather than analog electronics.
 The main exception is interface electronics, including power electronics.

 Digital ICs can be classified by the number of gates or transistors on an IC (e.g. SSI, LSI and VLSI standing for small, large and very large scale integration).
-Application-specific ICs (ASICs) are ICs designed for a specific application (e.g. an MPEG decoder for a DVD player) as opposed to being suited to many different applications (e.g. a microcontroller).
-A System on a Chip (SoC) is an ASIC that includes a generalpurpose CPU as well as memory and peripheral interfaces and application-specific components such as graphics or signal processors.
+Application-specific ICs (ASICs) are ICs designed for a specific application (e.g. a graphics processor for a video card or the WLAN transceiver in a cell phone) as opposed to being suited to many different applications (e.g. the CPU in a PC or the microcontroller in an appliance).
+Many ASICs include a generalpurpose CPU as well as memory and peripheral interfaces and application-specific components such as graphics or signal processors.
+These are often called "System on a Chip" (SoC).

-Digital ICs are also classified by the feature size of the transistors measured in nanometers.
-As of 2017, ICs with 14 nm features sizes were being manufactured.
+Digital ICs are also classified by the feature size of their transistors measured in nanometers.
+As of 2020, ICs with 7 nm features sizes were being manufactured.